Cambodia 50K Walk

 - A cancellation procedure will be in place should the walk be cancelled.
 You will be made aware of this before the event.

-Queenwood is running 3 organised training walks on the lead up to the big day.
+Generally Queenwood is runs 3 organised training walks on the lead up to the big day.
 The training walks are for students and adults.

 TO TAKE PART IN THIS EVENT STUDENTS MUST ATTEND AT LEAST TWO OF THE SCHOOL’S ORGANISED TRAINING WALKS.